-\subsection{Experimental Setup}
+\section{Experimental setup}

 \paragraph{Architecture and training.} Our main result uses a 20-layer interleaved MoE, which alternates dense and MoE layers as in Llama~4~\citep{metalllama4}, with ${\sim}$7B$\to$13B total and ${\sim}$1B active non-embedding parameters.
-We focus on the interleaved architecture for the majority of our experiments, including both recipe ablations and the 7B-scale run, as only half the layers incur all-to-all communication, substantially reducing per-step training time~\citep{du2024revisitingmoe, deepseekai2024deepseekv3} and allowing us to iterate more quickly on our NVIDIA A100 GPU cluster.
+We focus on the interleaved architecture for the majority of our experiments, including both recipe ablations and the 7B-scale run, as only half the layers incur all-to-all communication, substantially reducing per-step training time~\citep{du2024revisitingmoe, deepseekai2024deepseekv3} and allowing faster iteration on an NVIDIA A100 GPU cluster.
 Most ablations for deriving the practical upcycling recipe are conducted at the ${\sim}$1B total parameter scale on the same interleaved architecture.
-To assess generalizability to full MoE, we conduct an additional ablation at the ${\sim}$1B scale on a full MoE architecture with 256 experts and TopK$=8$, matching the routing configuration of frontier MoE models~\citep{deepseekai2024deepseekv3, glm45, kimik2}.
-All models use TopK gating with $K \in \{2, 8\}$ and no shared experts, Grouped Query Attention (GQA), and RoPE positional embeddings.
-Full model architecture details and optimal training hyperparameters, as determined by internal scaling laws, are provided in Tables~\ref{tab:model_configs_interleaved}--\ref{tab:model_configs_fullmoe} (Appendix~\ref{app:model_configs}).
+To assess generalizability to full MoE, we conduct an additional ablation at the ${\sim}$1B scale on a full MoE architecture with 256 experts and top-$K{=}8$, matching the routing configuration of frontier MoE models~\citep{deepseekai2024deepseekv3, glm45, kimik2}.
+All models use top-$K$ gating with $K \in \{2, 8\}$ and no shared experts, Grouped Query Attention (GQA), and RoPE positional embeddings.
+Full model architecture details and optimal training hyperparameters, as determined by preliminary scaling sweeps, are provided in Tables~\ref{tab:model_configs_interleaved}--\ref{tab:model_configs_fullmoe} (Appendix~\ref{app:model_configs}).
 Optimization follows a Warmup--Stable--Decay (WSD) schedule with loss-free load balancing~\citep{wang2024auxiliary}.
 Training is performed using data parallelism and tensor parallelism.

 \paragraph{Data.} To separate the effects of pre-training from continued pre-training (CPT), we use disjoint data splits: the base models are trained on the pre-training split, and all CPT stages are performed on a separate CPT split, thereby avoiding data leakage between stages.
 Small-scale ablation experiments use DCLM~\citep{li2024datacomplm}.
 The 7B-scale main experiment uses a curated data mixture emphasizing instruction following, logical reasoning, and math.